Étienne-Léon de Lamothe-Langon: Biography

 In 1824 he wrote with some success M. le Préfet which Stendhal calls "an admirable subject marred by a writer unable to take advantage of."
 In 1826, Lamothe-Langon published a biography of the prefects of the 87 departments whose caustic portraits created "a success of scandal."
 In total he wrote sixty-five novels, sixteen memoirs, and the History of the Inquisition.
 His last work was a poem Wonders of Creation, May 11, 1838.

 In 1844 he retired to Paris and lived near the Jardin des Plantes.
-He died April 24, 1864 and was buried in the cemetery of Limeil-Brévannes.
+He died April 24, 1864, and was buried in the cemetery of Limeil-Brévannes.

 History of the Inquisition in France

-Lamothe-Langon's Histoire de l'Inquisition in France was published in 1829 and was one among many sources used by German Joseph Hansen in his foundational history of the witchcraft trials Quellen und Untersuchungen zur Geschichte des Hexenwahns und der Hexenverfolung im Mittelalter(Bonn, 1901).
-Certain parts of Lamothe-Langon's history became controversial when their reliability was questioned in the 1970s by Norman Cohn and Richard Kieckhefer.
+Lamothe-Langon's Histoire de l'Inquisition in France was published in 1829 and was one among many sources used by the German Joseph Hansen in his foundational history of the witchcraft trials Quellen und Untersuchungen zur Geschichte des Hexenwahns und der Hexenverfolung im Mittelalter (Bonn, 1901).
+Certain parts of Lamothe-Langon's history became controversial because their reliability was questioned in the 1970s by Norman Cohn and Richard Kieckhefer.

 Inspiration

-In the preface, Lamothe-Langon writes that inspiration came from witnessing the l'atroce persécution of the vénérable Juan Antonio Llorente who while in exile in Paris and had recently published (1817) a work on the inquisition in his native Spain, considered critical of the Church, and was harassed over it.
+In the preface, Lamothe-Langon writes that inspiration came from witnessing the l'atroce persécution of the vénérable Juan Antonio Llorente, who, while in exile in Paris and had recently published (1817) a work on the inquisition in his native Spain, considered critical of the Church, was harassed over it.
 Lamothe-Langon hoped to delve into the French history of the inquisition as Llorente had delved into the Spanish: pour l'inquisition d'Espagne, ce que nous faisons aujourd'hui pour la nôtre (as he investigated the Spanish Inquisition, we should now examine our own).

 In the preface, Lamothe-Langon also quotes at length from a much earlier history of the inquisition (1692) by Philipp van Limborch.
 (Llorente had also been inspired by Limborch, calling him the best and most exact of the previous writers on the subject.)

-Limborch wrote the passage in Latin, and Lamothe-Langon presents it in French apparently translating it himself.
+Limborch wrote the passage in Latin, and Lamothe-Langon presents it in French by apparently translating it himself.
 The translated passage is of Limborch's introduction to the sentences of Dominican inquisitors Pierre de Claverie and Guillaume Julien, both working in Toulouse in the 14th century.
 (The original manuscripts copied by Limborch were thought to be lost, but were rediscovered in London at the British Library, Ms. ADD.
 4697.)